daphne-eu/daphne/doc/DaphneDSL.md

 *start*, *end*, and *step* are expressions evaluating to a single number.
 *step* is optional and defaults to 1 if *end* is greater than *start*, or -1 otherwise.
 In that sense, for-loops can also be used to count backwards by setting *start* greater than *end*.
-The *body-statement* is executed for each value in the sequence, and within the *body-statement, this value is accessible via the read-only variable `var`.
+The *body-statement* is executed for each value in the sequence, and within the *body-statement*, this value is accessible via the read-only variable `var`.
 Note that the *body-statement* may be a block statement enclosing an arbitrary number of statements.

 *Examples:*